Is IASSC really the only independent third-party certification in the LSS industry?

 How long does the accreditation process take to complete?

 Once you submit a request for an application we will typically be in contact within 48 to 72 hours.
-Once you submit your application along with any required supplemental documentation you can except on average anywhere from 2 to 3 weeks for us to review your submittal.
+Once you submit your application along with any required supplemental documentation you can expect, on average, anywhere from two to three weeks for us to review your submittal.

 What is The PeopleCert Groups role in IASSC accreditations?